Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Climate alignment

 Various metrics assess climate alignment, such as the EEDI (Energy Efficiency Design Index) based on vessel design characteristics, the AER (Annual Efficiency Ratio) or the EEOI (Energy Efficiency Operating Indicator), tied to operational carbon intensity.
-The Poseidon Principles for Financial Institutions and Marine Insurance use AER and can therefore rely on the IMO DCS to collect data, while the Sea Cargo Charter uses EEOI and thus has a different approach to source the data.
+The Poseidon Principles for Financial Institutions and Marine Insurance use AER and can therefore rely on the IMO DCS to collect data, while the Sea Cargo Charter reports on the basis of EEOI and thus has a different approach to source the data.

-The Sea Cargo Charter employs EEOI, aiming for a precise measure of a vessel’s carbon intensity during operation.
+The Sea Cargo Charter employs the EEOI (adapted to reflect CO2 equivalent (CO2e) emissions, aiming for a precise measure of a vessel’s emissions intensity during operation.
 Required data includes fuel consumption, GHG emission factors, distance travelled, and cargo transported.
-AER is used by Poseidon Principles for Financial Institutions and Marine Insurance, striving for alignment with IMO policies and regulations, albeit less accurate than EEOI due to cargo variations which are more easily accessible to charterers.
+AER is used by Poseidon Principles for Financial Institutions and Marine Insurance, striving for alignment with IMO policies and regulations, albeit less accurate than EEOI due to cargo variations which are more easily accessible to charterers and shipowners.

 Climate alignment